ii/org/blog/content/blog/creating-an-e2e-test-for-conformance.md

 ## Validating the e2e test

-Using `go test` we can run just a single test for quick feedback
+Using `go test` we can run a single test for quick feedback

 ```bash
 cd ~/go/src/k8s.io/kubernetes